 The Kirkland golf ball manufacturer is the big brand Costco, and they came out with their first signature ball in 2016.
 Given that Costco is one of the most reputable wholesale brands on the market, it is tough to contest their entry into the golf ball market.

-While some skeptics may question the quality of the balls produced by Costco, you can’t argue with its superior customer service and price points
+While some skeptics may question the quality of the balls from the Kirkland golf balls manufacturer, Costco, you can’t argue with its superior customer service and price points.

 Kirkland 3-Piece Golf Ball Review

-Compared to the industry-leading Titleist Pro-V1x, the Kirkland 3-piece golf balls stacked up relatively close in many ways.
+When asking, ‘Are Kirkland golf balls good?’, one can look at the comparison to the industry-leading Titleist Pro-V1x, where Kirkland 3-piece golf balls stack up relatively close in many ways.

 Taken from a wide range of golfers with varying handicaps and swing speeds, the Kirkland Performance one only dragged behind in distance by an average of 10 yards total.

-Kirkland balls carried an average of 7 yards less than the Pro-V1x and experienced a 3mph ball speed deficit.
+What kind of golf balls are Kirkland?
+Kirkland balls, which carried an average of 7 yards less than the Pro-V1x and experienced a 3mph ball speed deficit, are a cost-effective alternative offering decent performance.

 Kirkland balls also showed more significant numbers than the Pro-V1x in ball spin, and by a considerable amount.